-If you would like both, you can apply for an older person's bus pass from us and apply to National Rail for a senior railcard.
-This will cost £30.
+If you would like both, you can apply for an Older Person's Bus Pass from us and purchase a Senior Railcard from National Rail, please see their website for more information

 Bus passes are issued free of charge and are valid for five years.
-When we've received your completed application and supporting information, your pass will be posted to your home address within 14 days.
+When we've received your completed application and supporting information, if you qualify, your pass will be posted to your home address within 14 days.

 Where and when you can travel

 Bus pass holders can travel for free on journeys in Warrington, Halton and Cheshire West & Chester during the following times (you can travel into Wales providing your journey starts in the Cheshire West and Chester area):

 - Monday to Friday, after 9.30am until the last bus

 Travel outside of Warrington, Halton and Cheshire West and Chester is free during the following times:

 - At all times, on a Saturday, Sunday and bank holidays.